arcmrt/NutriTech/README.md

    - Follow the on-screen instructions to set up your profile and use NutriApp.

 ## Troubleshooting
-If you encounter issues during installation or while using the app, please get in touch with [Kaan](kaan.oguzkan@ug.bilkent.edu.tr).
+If you encounter issues during installation or while using the app, please get in touch with kaan.oguzkan@ug.bilkent.edu.tr

 Thank you for choosing NutriApp!
 We’re excited to participate in your journey towards better nutrition and a healthier lifestyle.